juanlazarde/ansible/README.md

 These scripts help setup and update your workstation and servers with Ansible agent-less package, so nothing is installed in the servers!

 Ansible scripts are made of *playbooks*.
-These playbooks include *roles* that:
+These playbooks include *plays* that:

     - update and upgrade all packages, rebooting if needed
     - install unattended-upgrade packages